 In autumn/winter the foliage of Epimedium ‘Thunderbolt’ turns a fantastic chocolate red with lightning bolts of green flashing across them.
 The colour matures to mahogany, even purple in the winter sun.
-The bright yellow flowers join the party in spring and last well.
-By this stage the leaves are becoming more green and the contrast is gorgeous.
+The depth of the colour will vary with the amount of light, but none are disappointing.

-Epimedium ‘Thunderbolt’ is drought tolerant and doesn’t make too many demands.
-It is lovely and vigorous and in the right conditions can expand up to 20cm a year which makes it a great filler for dry shade.
+Epimedium ‘Thunderbolt’ is wonderfully drought tolerant and doesn’t make too many demands.
+It is fast and vigorous and in the right conditions can expand up to 20cm a year, so an invaluable ground cover or filler for dry shade.

 Cool to Temperate